 Tuesday: SKIP DAY – Dry Shampoo and lightly flat ironed or curled – worn down.

 Wednesday: SKIP DAY – Dry shampoo as needed and on bangs and lightly styled in place – worn up.

 Thursday: WASH DAY – (repeat above through the weekend!)

 5. Razor Burn?
 Go for the Gold!

 Does anyone out there know what razor burn ACTUALLY is?
 There is a difference between razor BURN and razor BUMPS.
 Razor burn is when you’ve irritated the skin in some way during the shaving process.
 Typical ways to avoid this include making sure you shave in the direction of the hair growth, and using a clean, sharp razor.
 Razor BUMPS are actually ingrown hairs.
 Easy way to prevent both?
 Ditch your shaving cream and instead lather up with original Dial anti-bacterial soap when shaving.
 The anti-bacterial properties in the soap will help eliminate the unwanted bacteria that often causes razor BUMPS, and the rich lather will help your razor glide smoothly across your skin.
 Remember, don’t double stroke it! 😉 One glide per “line” will do ladies – anymore and you’re likely to cause irritations!
-If you do get these irritations, they are best treated with a hydro-cortisone cream or coconut oil. (<–yes, that just happened!)
+If you do get these irritations, they are best treated with a hydro-cortisone cream or coconut oil. (

 6. Get Some SUN